telerik/teststudio-docs/docs/knowledge-base/test-execution-kb/run-mobile-test-in-web-test.md

 page_title: Run a Mobile Test within a Web Test
 description: Run mobile Test within a Web Test with Test Studio.
 Execute mobile test as step in a web test in Test Studio.
 Run Mobiletests as part of a Test Studio web project.
 Integrate Mobile testing with Test Studio web tests.
 position: 1
-publish: false
+published: false
 ---
-#How to Run a Mobile Test within a Web Test
+# How to Run a Mobile Test within a Web Test

 A common testing scenario is to have a web based application that could interact both with web and mobile users.
 There is a way to develop and execute a web test that at certain step runs a mobile test.
 To complete that the following initial conditions are needed: